 2. If you rent, keep the receipt

 If you do choose to rent a stroller while in the parks, pre-paying for the duration of your vacation will save a few dollars.
-Make sure to hold on to the receipt AND the tickets they give you, even if you are only renting for one day, and keep these two items separate.
+You have the option of renting from Disney World or even a featured stroller rental provider such as Magic Strollers.
+If you rent from Disney, make sure to hold on to the receipt AND the tickets they give you, even if you are only renting for one day, and keep these two items separate.
 If your stroller is lost, it can be replaced at no charge if you have the ticket or receipt for that day.
 Stroller rental is located at the entrance of each park.
 Both single and double strollers are available and have two cup holders, a seat belt and a sun shade, and they come with a complimentary name placard to help identify your stroller.
 A single stroller rental currently costs $15 per day, and a double costs $31 per day.
 Buying multi-day/length of stay rental saves $2 per day for a single and $4 per day for a double.
-A $100 deposit is required for strollers rented at Downtown Disney.
-Keep in mind, stroller rentals are only available at the four main parks and Downtown Disney, not at the resorts or water parks.
+A $100 deposit is required for strollers rented at Disney Springs.
+Keep in mind, stroller rentals are only available at the four main parks and Disney Springs, not at the resorts or water parks.
 You cannot remove strollers from the theme parks, so if you're park hopping, you will need to need to rent (and return) at each park.
 Hang onto your receipt, because you only need to pay once a day!
-While I don't generally recommend renting, it's helpful to know that it's an option in case you changing your mind about needing one or forget your own (it happens!).
+While I don't generally recommend renting, it's helpful to know that it's an option in case you changing your mind about needing one or forget your own.

 3. Know your stroller